15 Great Books on Indonesia

 It took me a long time to get through The Birdwoman’s Palate not because it was bad, but because I wanted to savor the beautiful descriptions of the food and places of Indonesia.

-Aruna, who doesn’t seem to take the mission seriously, invites her two best friends (Bono a talented chef and Nadezhda, a food critic) to join her and a colleague that she dislikes named Farish as they visit different cities in Indonesia.
+Aruna, who doesn’t seem to take the mission seriously, invites her two best friends (Bono, a talented chef, and Nadezhda, a food critic) to join her and a colleague that she dislikes named Farish as they visit different cities in Indonesia to investigate these bird flu outbreaks.

 I really loved this book!
 This praise might surprise you since reviewers on Good Reads have been rather negative (3 stars total!
 I don’t get it!).
 It’s got most of the elements I love in a good book—a quirky and socially-awkward female main character, witty and sarcastic writing that’s evocative and lyrical, an ability to spark my wanderlust (I really want to explore Java and Sumatra), lots of fascinating information about Indonesia (what people think of Madurese and what the Aceh region is like after the Christmas Tsunami) and timely (she’s an epidemiologist dealing with a possible bird flu epidemic).